chrisbarbati/WeatherServer/README.md

 I have recently added some additional functionality:

+ - RESTful API endpoint returning the current weather conditions
-- Local MariaDB SQL database
+ - Connection to local MariaDB database
  - Hibernate ORM Framework
-- WeatherEntity objects, allowing storage of weather data
-- Repository, Service, and Scheduler classes
  - Regular (10 minute interval) insertion of weather records into the database
+ - Unit tests with JUnit, logging
+ - Caching to improve performance and reduce database load for subsequent calls
-- New API endpoint at /weather/past that returns all past record data as JSON
+ - New API endpoints at /API/weather/past and /API/weather/pasthour that return past weather data as JSON

 ## Planned Features